nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to update a specific lesson and inputs the new lesson details
-2. contHACKS updates the contact with the input details and displays the updated lesson
+2. contHACKS updates the lesson with the input details and displays the updated lesson

 Use case ends.